thek1d/project-approval-process/README.md

 ### Run the application

-To run the application execute the following maven command:
+To run the application locally, execute the following maven command:

 ```
 mvn spring-boot:run